Maine Art Museum Trail Destinations

 Visitors can experience all of these artists and more on The Maine Art Museum Trail.
 The museums’ permanent collections include works of art by the many artists who have summered or worked in Maine, as well as masterpieces by Pierre-Auguste Renoir, Edgar Degas, Mary Cassatt, and Pablo Picasso, early American silver and furniture, and contemporary textiles, prints, ceramics, and sculpture.

-The Maine Art Museum Trail includes Maine’s eight leading art museums:
+The Maine Art Museum Trail includes Maine’s nine leading art museums:

 ● Bowdoin College Museum of Art (Brunswick)